 About 15% of patients with diabetes experience serious foot problems.
 They are the leading cause of hospitalizations for these patients.
-The consequences of both poor circulation and Peripheral Neuropathy make this a common and serious problem for all patients with diabetes.
+The consequences of both poor circulation and peripheral neuropathy make the foot ulcer a common and serious problem for all patients with diabetes.

 - Peripheral Neuropathy